Robbie Threlfall: Lower division loans

 He spent much of the 2007–08 season on loan at Hereford United but was only able to play 12 games as a result of an injury sustained in the FA Cup against Hartlepool.
 Threlfall re-signed for the Bulls on loan for six months, at the start of the 2008–09 season.
 He started the first three league games of the season, as well as a League Cup match, before breaking his foot in early September.

 He later joined Stockport County on loan for a month on 6 February 2009, consequently making two league appearances.
 A further loan followed at League Two side Northampton Town from 21 August 2009, with his club debut coming the next day coming on as an injury time substitute for Ryan Gilligan in the Cobblers 2–0 win over AFC Bournemouth.
 His first start came in 2–2 draw against Wycombe Wanderers in the Football League Trophy, Northampton won 3–0 on penalties.

 In October 2009, he was set to make another loan move this time to Darlington but had a change of heart the following day.

 In February 2010, he joined Bradford City on loan to become new manager Peter Taylor's first signing, and scored on his debut on 23 February in a 3–1 win against Rochdale.
 His second career goal came against Port Vale three games later.
 On 22 March, it was announced that his loan deal had been extended until the end of the season.

 On 26 May, Liverpool announced they would be releasing Threlfall, along with goalkeeper Chris Oldfield.

 Morecambe

 He signed for League 2 side, Morecambe on a two-year contract, on 17 May 2012.
 He scored his first goal for Morecambe against Rotherham United on 6 April 2013.
-Threlfall was released by the League 2 club on 6 May 2014.
+Threlfall was released by the club on 6 May 2014.